 Speaking of which, Tommy Tallarico has the ego to be on stage: he loves to perform and be the center of attention whenever possible.
 And that's not a bad thing, since he is both a talented and prolific performer.
 He loves his work, his art, and his fans, and was happy to accommodate them all.
 He stayed on stage to play guitar for most of the next pieces, which were Halo, then two encores: Final Fantasy VII's "One Winged Angel" followed by a Castlevania composition, with Martin Leung on organ.

 It was a brilliant evening shared with an enthusiastic crowd that didn't want to see it end.
-As an old school gamer, I didn't fully appreciate many of the pieces, such as God of War or even Halo, which makes the majority of their first album (iTunes) unappealing.
+As an old school gamer, I didn't fully appreciate many of the pieces, such as God of War or even Halo, which makes the majority of their first album (Apple Podcasts) unappealing.
 But every piece was professionally done, and the variety of genres, eras, and styles played to everyone.

 If I had one valid criticism of the evening, it's that not all the music was live.
 One of the choir singers told me, "They did have some percussion/rhythm tracks that they played on some pieces.
 For the choir, we were backed up on most of the pieces by a choir track, although they did mix us into it."
 Though this mix may've produced a sound more akin to the original soundtrack, I don't think such imitation was wholly necessary; as sites like OCReMix have proven, variations and original arrangements are more than welcome.